STAINLESS STEEL PIPES 201

 Valadium, a stainless steel and 12% nickel alloy is used to make class and military rings.
 Valadium is usually silver-toned, but can be electro-charged to give it a gold tone.
 The gold tone variety is known as Sun-lite Valadium

-- Q: What is the difference between 347 and 347H stainless steel pipes?
+- Q: What is the maximum pressure stainless steel pipes can handle?

-- Q: Are stainless steel pipes suitable for marine environments?
+- Q: Are stainless steel pipes suitable for high-pressure applications?

-- Q: How do you calculate the flow rate of stainless steel pipes?
+- Q: How do stainless steel pipes compare to PVC pipes?

 Send your message to us